conradakunga/Blog/_posts/2024-12-11-loading-using-application-settings.md

     .CreateLogger();
 ```

-Finally we can use it whenever we need it, even before the applicaiton's own `Logger` is available.
+Finally we can use it whenever we need it, even before the application's own `Logger` is available.

 ```csharp
 //Fetch the API settings and bind them to a custom object